juju4/ansible-icinga2/README.md

 * icingaweb2: "Failed to send external Icinga command.
 None of the configured transports was able to transfer the command"
 selinux: No (Ubuntu, only AppArmor)

+* role is not idempotent, mostly nagvis part to review
+* doing travis test with docker to do multiple distribution brings issues with mysql so for now, sticking to ubuntu trusty test only.

 ## License